Doctor of Philosophy

 Giuliana Bruno, Emmet Blakeney Gleason Professor of Visual and Environmental Studies, Department of Visual and Environmental Studies, Harvard University

 Joyce Chaplin, James Duncan Phillips Professor of Early American History, History Department, Harvard University

 Diane Davis, Professor of Urbanism and Development

-K. Michael Hays, Eliot Noyes Professor of Architectural Theory
+K. Michael Hays, Associate Dean for Academic Affairs, Eliot Noyes Professor of Architectural Theory

 Alina Payne, Professor of History of Art and Architecture, Dept. of History of Art + Architecture, Harvard University